shoaibahmed/sae_entities/README.md

 ```bash
 python -m utils.activation_cache --model_alias gemma-2b-it --tokens_to_cache model --batch_size 128
 ```

+## Refusal Analysis
+Models refuse to answer questions about unknown entities.
+We can therefore analyze the effect of steering the model towards an unknown entity latent by measuring the model's refusal rate.
+In `mech_interp/feature_analysis.py` we evaluate the impact of this steering.

 ## Citation
 If you find this work useful, please consider citing: